cchitsiang/awesome-stars/topics.md

 - [Ironclad/rivet](https://github.com/Ironclad/rivet) - The open-source visual AI programming environment and TypeScript library
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
 - [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app development platform.
 Dify's intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you q
-- [Codium-ai/pr-agent](https://github.com/Codium-ai/pr-agent) - 🚀CodiumAI PR-Agent: An AI-Powered 🤖 Tool for Automated Pull Request Analysis, Feedback, Suggestions and More! 💻🔍
+- [Codium-ai/pr-agent](https://github.com/Codium-ai/pr-agent) - 🚀 PR-Agent (Qodo Merge open-source): An AI-Powered 🤖 Tool for Automated Pull Request Analysis, Feedback, Suggestions and More! 💻🔍
 - [mattzcarey/code-review-gpt](https://github.com/mattzcarey/code-review-gpt) - Code review powered by LLMs (OpenAI GPT4, Sonnet 3.5) & Embeddings ⚡️ Improve code quality and catch bugs before you break production 🚀 Lives in your Github/GitLab/Azure DevOps CI
 - [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal
 - [gabotechs/signway](https://github.com/gabotechs/signway) - Bring the power of pre-signed URLs to your apps.
 Signway is a gateway for redirecting ephimeral signed URLs to the requested API